 I make no bones about the artists I adore.
 A few that come to mind?

 Caio Fonseca and his lyrical, musical geometries hold my heart, and have for years.
 John Himmelfarb’s witty mélange of modernist abstraction, meticulous mastery of line, and playful color is mesmerizing.
 Robert Marx, with his powerful imagery and social commentary, brings me to a place of quiet contemplation and occasionally, sorrow for our society.
 Sharon Shapiro’s paper works of women, including one from the late 1990s on a nearby wall, is a quizzical reminder of female innocence, angst, and objectification.

-All encourage me to think, to journey, to breathe deeply in a place of wonder.
+All encourage me to think, to journey, and to breathe more deeply in a place of wonder.